chuckatkins/miscelaneous-scripts/README.md

 a brief mention :-)

 * scripts: Miscelaneous shell-ish scripts for things
-  * scripts/set_dpi.sh : Dynamically compute and set the real DPI of all connected monitors using xrandr.
+  * set_dpi.sh : Dynamically compute and set the real DPI of all connected monitors using xrandr.

+* cmake:  Miscelaneous CMake things
+  * toolchain :  CMake cross-compiling toolchain files
+    * QNX-armv7le-Toolchain.cmake: Cross compiling to QNX on ARMv7